faeznizam/CleanBirthdate/README.md

 4. The modified Excel file with updated birthdates and ages will be saved as "Result for masterfile.xlsx".
 5. The file will be downloaded automatically.

-Note: Ensure that the IC numbers in the file are in the format "000000-00-0000".
-Invalid or improperly formatted IC numbers will be skipped, and the corresponding cells will be left blank.